 - Broadcast spreader: Whether you use it to spread “weed n’ feed” for a yard with a serious weed problem or to spread lime or fertilizer to help the grass thrive, a broadcast spreader is a cheap, reliable way to make your yard maintenance easier.

-- Transfer shovel: Usually used for moving stuff like mulch around (transfer, see?), this type of shovel is also great for cutting beds or cutting out patches of yard that can’t be revived.
+- Transfer shovel: Usually used for moving stuff like mulch and fertilizer around (transfer, see?), this type of shovel is also great for cutting beds or cutting out patches of yard that can’t be revived.

 What to Do